Your Guide to Recreating Elements of the Citadel Demo for WordPress

 Here is a list of particles that are available in Citadel, as well as links to documentation to help you get started:

-Here is a list of RocketTheme extensions used to create the demo version of Citadel:
+Here is a list of RocketTheme plugins used to create the demo version of Citadel:

-Many of these extensions are included with the Citadel RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.
+Many of these plugins are included with the Citadel RocketLauncher, and can be downloaded and installed individually by going to the RocketTheme website.

 The front page of the Citadel demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the theme.
 It is because of this that several widget and layout overrides were done.
 In this section, we will break down the settings you will need to recreate elements present in the front page of the Citadel demo.